About the Fellowship Association

 From the 1960s onward, John W. Gardner played a major role in civil rights enforcement, education reform and campaign finance reform.
 He was instrumental in the creation of Medicare, in establishing the public television network and supporting community volunteer service.
 In 1964, Gardner received the Presidential Medal of Freedom, the nation’s highest civil honor.
 He founded Common Cause and headed the Urban Coalition, chaired numerous presidential task forces and commissions and mentored many public service organizations.

-MULTI-SECTOR SERVICE
+TIMELINE OF MULTI-SECTOR SERVICE

 1965—President Lyndon B. Johnson appointed Gardner secretary of the Department of Health, Education and Welfare, playing an important role in enforcing the 1964 Civil Rights Act, launching Medicare, passing the 1965 Elementary and Secondary Education Act and creating the Corporation for Public Broadcasting.